hdmamin/jabberwocky/README.md

 ```

 The `docker` and `setup` dirs contain remnants from previous attempts to package the app.
 While I ultimately decided to go with a simpler approach, I left them in the repo so I have the option of picking up where I left off if I decide to work on a new version.

+### Updates

+**4/6/22**: The library is currently undergoing some fairly major changes to support my Jabberwocky alexa skill (still a work in progress) and future projects.
+The GUI should still work using the pinned version of jabberwocky in requirements.txt - just note that the installed library's source code will no longer correspond to the current state of the `lib` directory.